Pete Herman: Loss of Bantamweight title

-Bout with Jimmy Wilde, 1921
+Bout with Jimmy Wilde

 Herman's most memorable match was fought against Jimmy Wilde, the legendary Welsh Flyweight World Champion.

 The Wilde-Herman fight was staged on January 13, 1921, at Royal Albert Hall in London, and resulted in a seventeenth-round technical knockout for Herman.
 The former bantamweight champion used his weight advantage and body punching to wear down Wilde, the still reigning Flyweight champ.
 Herman hurt Wilde in the 15th when the fighting was fierce against the ropes, and knocked him through the ropes three times in the 17th round to end the fight.
 The classy Wilde made no excuses.
 He stated after the fight "I can sincerely say that Herman beat me because he was the better boxer."
 Many gave Wilde the first five rounds, but Herman came back particularly strong in the fifteenth, until he ended the bout in the seventeenth.
 The exciting match brought an impressive crowd of around 10,000, including the Prince of Wales.

 On July 11, 1921, Herman defeated British Bantamweight Champion Jim Higgins in an eleventh-round knockout at the Highland Park Ring in London.
 Herman won every round but the eighth, when Higgins delivered a blow to the chin of Herman.
 Herman took the match with a right hook to the jaw of Higgins, after which, according to one source, Higgins was down for a full five minutes.
 Most of the bout was described as in-fighting.

-Regaining Bantamweight Title, 1921
+Regaining Bantamweight title

 On July 25, 1921, Herman fought Joe Lynch in a rematch for the World bantamweight title in New York's storied Ebbets Field.
 Both boxers weighed in at 116 3/4 pounds.
 The Scranton Republican and other sources gave Herman 13 of the 15 rounds, with only the eleventh to Lynch and the second even.
 Herman's decisive win on points fueled speculation that he had thrown the first fight.
 Herman forced the fighting, taking the lead from the opening bell using both left and right effectively.
 At the time, Herman was one of the few fighters ever to regain a lost title.

 On September 5, 1921, Herman defeated French boxer Charles LeDoux at Louisiana Stadium in New Orleans in a tenth-round newspaper decision.
-According to more than one source, Herman had a shade better of the no-decision bout, particularly among the local sportswriters.
+According to multiple sources, Herman had a shade better of the no-decision bout, particularly among the local sportswriters.